pnp/PnP-Sites-Core/Core/UnitTestResults/PnPUnitTestResults-20160430-OnPremCred-635976540195819059.md

-# PnP Unit Test report for OnPremCred on Sunday, April 3, 2016 #
+# PnP Unit Test report for OnPremCred on Saturday, April 30, 2016 #
 This page is showing the results of the PnP unit test run.

 ## Test configuration ##